s520250/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+No, code says you need to use a keyboard interrupt to close

 ## Ready for Work

 1. Use your emitter_of_tasks to produce more task messages.

+Don't like that you have to manually change the message each time you run the file to get a new task.

 ## Start Another Listening Worker